claysondesign/ccc-v5-hugo-tailwind/content/terms-and-conditions.md

 ## INSURED DEPOSIT

 Cent Cols Challenge is  committed to customer satisfaction and consumer financial protection.
 We are therefore pleased to announce that, at no extra cost to you, all passengers booking with Cent Cols Challenge are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
 The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Cent Cols Challenge.
-This insurance has been arranged by Allianz Belgium s.a. and GFG ®, Belgium.
+This insurance has been arranged by :-

+##### REJSEGARANTIFONDEN, Haldor Topsøes Allé 1 • 2800 Kongens Lyngby, Denmark • tel: 45 87 83 33

+**Policy Number : 3339**

-In the unlikely event of Insolvency you must inform GFG ® on +32-(0)2/240.68.00 Please ensure you retain this booking confirmation form as evidence of cover and value.
+Please ensure you retain your booking confirmation form as evidence of cover and value.

 Policy exclusions: This policy will not cover any monies paid back to you by your own travel insurance or any losses which are recoverable under another insurance or bond.